pauldeen79/TemplateFramework/README.md

     ...
   </PropertyGroup>
 ```

+The third option is to publish your template assembly, and use the publishing output directory.

+Note that the following assemblies will be loaded from the host (Console) command tool, so make sure you use the same versions referenced from there:
+- TemplateFramework.Abstractions
+- TemplateFramework.Console
+- TemplateFramework.Core
+- TemplateFramework.Core.CodeGeneration
+- TemplateFramework.Runtime
+- TemplateFramework.TemplateProviders.ChildTemplateProvider
+- TemplateFramework.TemplateProviders.CompiledTemplateProvider
+- TemplateFramework.TemplateProviders.FormattableStringTemplateProvider
+- CrossCutting.Common (2.7.57)
+- CrossCutting.Utilities.Parsers (2.7.57)
+- Microsoft.Extensions.DependencyInjection (7.0.0)
+- Microsoft.Extensions.DependencyInjection.Abstractions (7.0.0)

+Right now, the all TemplateFramework assemblies are built in one build pipeline within one GitHub repository, so all version numbers of the TemplateFramework assemblies are the same.
+This means, that if you install version x.y of TemplateFramework.Console, then your template assemblies should also use version x.y of TemplateFramework package references. (most likely TemplateFramework.Abstractions)

 # How to call child templates from your main template
 If you want to render child templates from your main (root) template, then you have to implement this interfaces from the TemplateFramework.Abstractions package: ITemplateContextContainer.